 The journalists, however, went inside a fenced-in storage area right next to the refugee camp and filmed the men on the outside through a barbed wire fence, making it appear as if the men were imprisoned, which in fact they were not (see site map below).
 The journalists then asked a man emaciated from illness or war-related malnutrition to take off his T-shirt.

 The resulting photograph – carefully cut to size – landed on the front pages of most Western media as “proof” of Serbian “death camps”, which in turn served as justification for NATO’s subsequent intervention in Bosnia, starting with a no-fly zone.

 The Trnopolje death camp deception was exposed by a German journalist in 1997.
-A British magazine that republished his article got sued by the three British journalists for libel and eventually lost the case because it couldn’t prove their intent.
+A British magazine republished his article but got sued for libel by the three British TV journalists.
+The British magazine eventually lost the case and had to file for bankruptcy because it couldn’t prove their intent.